 However this Objective is focussed on setting up a recovery framework after the Christchurch earthquakes on the basis of the anticipated demand primarily created by the recovery and rebuilding process immediately following the Canterbury earthquakes.

 That process is largely complete and the planning issue now is on creating the opportunity to reconsider future needs associated with natural growth in the population and their housing needs.

-While the proposed rezoning is for a site not consistent with this policy in regard to Map A, being outside the greenfield priority areas, it remains a tenable proposition for re-zoning when the NPS-UD 2020 is addressed (Objective 6c) and Policy 8) and the RPS is reviewed to reflect the new urban growth planning drivers of the NPS-UD.
+While the proposed rezoning is for a site not consistent with this policy in regard to Map A, being outside the greenfield priority areas, it remains a tenable proposition for re-zoning when the NPS-UD 2020 is addressed (Objective 6c) and Policy 8) and the RPS is reviewed to reflect the new urban growth planning drivers of the NPS-UD 2020.

-- 7. maintains the character and amenity of rural areas and settlements; - 8. protects people from unacceptable risk from natural hazards and the effects of sea-level rise; - 9. integrates strategic and other infrastructure and services with land use development; - achieves development that does not adversely affect the efficient operation, use, development, appropriate upgrade, and future planning of strategic infrastructure and freight hubs; - 11. optimises use of existing infrastructure; and
+- protects people from unacceptable risk from natural hazards and the effects of sea-level rise; - 9. integrates strategic and other infrastructure and services with land use development; - achieves development that does not adversely affect the efficient operation, use, development, appropriate upgrade, and future planning of strategic infrastructure and freight hubs; - 11. optimises use of existing infrastructure; and - 12.
+N/A